-Tororo Kombu: How to Use Kelp Shavings
+Tororo Kombu: How to Use Dried Kelp Shavings

-“Tororo Kombu (とろろ昆布: literally grated yam kombu)”, also known as “Kezuri Kombu (削りこんぶ: shaved kombu)”, is a Japanese processed food made by thinly shaving the kombu (edible kelp seaweed) block that’s been softened in vinegar and dried.
+Tororo Kombu, also known as “Kezuri Kombu (削りこんぶ: shaved kelp)”, is a Japanese food made by thinly shaving the kombu block that’s been softened in vinegar and dried.

 The dry, long, thin strips of seaweed flakes become mushy like grated yam once you pour hot water onto them, which is why it is called Tororo Kombu.

-The making is basically very straightforward like this; First, put some Tororo Kombu shavings in a bowl, pour boiling water, and season with soy sauce.
-That’s it!
+The making is basically very straightforward like this; First, put some dried kelp shavings in a bowl.
+Then pour boiling water and season it with soy sauce.
+That’s it.

-For example, we often garnish the soup with some toppings, such as “Umeboshi (梅干し)” plums, “Katsuobushi (鰹節)” bonito shavings, dried shrimps, “Shirasu-Boshi (しらす干し)” whitebait, finely chopped green onions and Myoga, or “Fu (麩)” bread-like pieces of dried wheat gluten.
+For example, we often garnish the soup with toppings such as Umeboshi, Katsuobushi bonito shavings, dried shrimps, Shirasuboshi whitebait, chopped green onions/myoga, or Fu wheat gluten bread.